2020PB/police-brutality/reports/Oregon.md

 ### Officers fire tear gas at protesters without apparent cause | July 24th

-Around 1 AM on July 24th, protesters and federal officers stand off in the street.
+Around 1 AM on July 24th, protesters and federal officers stand off in the street at 4th and Salmon.
 One protester walks between the two lines, shouting on a megaphone.
 Without warning, federal officers fire tear gas at the group of protesters.

 During this incident, a protester steps forward and stands with his back facing officers.
 An officer runs forward and kicks a tear gas canister at the protester.